Zekka/pteropus/README.md

 This is definitely still a little hacky (because doing things right takes a lot of time and isn't fun) but not in ways that make it prone to falling over in a stiff breeze.

-Your only hope of understanding what's going on is to read the code, because this project is functionally useless and real hacky.
+Your only hope of understanding what's going on is to read the code, because this project is functionally useless and real undocumented.
 There's probably a demo of whatever I was testing sitting in main.rs.

 Goals are: